zzzprojects/docs/zzzprojects.com/pages/mission.md

 ## Sponsorship

+To understand what sponsorship truly means to our company, read the following article: [What Sponsorship Means to Me (and to ZZZ Projects)](https://jonathanmagnan.com/what-sponsorship-means-to-me-and-to-zzz-projects/)

 Nowadays, it's rare to work on a project that doesn't use any open source library.
 One of the main advantages and disadvantages of using them is: **They are FREE**.

 So how exactly is being free a disadvantage?
 Sure, it's free for companies to use them, but usually (99.99% of the time), those companies don't sponsor the owner of the library to help with maintenance.
 So after a few years, we find out: